 Identify and schedule reinforcing experiences at your institution.
-The impact of the ADEA CDF Fellowship curriculum is greatly enhanced if your Fellow has opportunities to practice what they are learning in the formal program.
-As a dean sponsor, consider how you can help your Fellow grow by:
+The impact of the ADEA CDF fellowship curriculum is greatly enhanced if your fellow has opportunities to practice what they are learning in the formal program.
+As a dean sponsor, consider how you can help your fellow grow by:

-- Having the Fellow "shadow" you in meetings that they would not ordinarily attend; - Appointing the Fellow to a committee or as chair of a committee that is working on an important task for the institution; - Engaging the Fellow in university-wide affairs through an appointment, attendance at university-wide meetings, and networking with key individuals; - Sending the Fellow to ADEA regional meetings and other national or regional meetings in higher education or health professions education that are applicable to their leadership development; - Assisting the Fellow in finalizing and pursuing the Fellowship project; - Developing a calendar for the upcoming year; and - To the extent possible, schedule in advance all meetings and opportunities in which you expect your Fellow to engage.
-If an annual calendar is not possible, consider a quarterly calendar to assist in keeping your Fellow on track to meet expectations.
+Having the fellow "shadow" you in meetings that they would not ordinarily attend: Guide for Sponsoring Deans

+- Appointing the fellow to a committee or as chair of a committee that is working on an important task for the institution; - Engaging the fellow in university-wide affairs through an appointment, attendance at university-wide meetings, and networking with key individuals; - Sending the fellow to ADEA regional meetings and other national or regional meetings in higher education or health professions education that are applicable to their leadership development; - Assisting the fellow in finalizing and pursuing the fellowship project; - Developing a calendar for the upcoming year; and - To the extent possible, schedule in advance all meetings and opportunities in which you expect your fellow to engage.
+If an annual calendar is not possible, consider a quarterly calendar to assist in keeping your fellow on track to meet expectations.